-JRTC 21-01 1-21 IN Dar Lam Defense b-roll
+JRTC 21-01 1-21 IN Dar Lam Defense B-Roll

-Soldiers with 1st Battalion, 21st Infantry Regiment, 2nd Brigade, 25th Infantry Division, work as a team defending Dar Lam from opposing forces during an exercise at the Joint Readiness Training Center at Fort Polk, Louisiana, Oct.
+Soldiers with 1st Battalion, 21st Infantry Regiment, 2nd Brigade, 25th Infantry Division, work as a team to defend the town of Dar Lam against opposing forces during a training exercise at the Joint Readiness Training Center at Fort Polk, Louisiana, Oct.
 18, 2020.
 The JRTC exercise is a capstone training event that allows 2nd Brigade to achieve certification for worldwide deployment while building interoperability with key allies in support of a free and open Indo-Pacific.
-(U.S. Army video by Sgt.
-Ezra Camarena, 28th Public Affairs Detachment)
+(U.S. Army photo by Pfc.
+Rachel Christensen, 28th Public Affairs Detachment)

 |Date Taken: